juju/docs/src/en/tut-google.md

 `juju add-credential google`.
 You'll first be asked for an arbitrary name for you to identify the credentials with, followed by a prompt asking for 'Auth Type'.
-Press return to select the default `jsonfile*` type and then enter the absolute path to the credentials file.
+Press return to select the default `jsonfile*` type and then enter the absolute path to the credentials file:

-Your 'add-credential' session should look like the following:

 ```bash
 Enter credential name: juju-demo